ABee-Tech/ABee-Tech.github.io/README.md

 * jQuery DOM manipulation
 * Used For loop to load HTML elements in DOM
 * Integrated onClick DOM manipulation
-* No use any CSS library
+* No use of any CSS library